4 Semiparametric Regression

 # re-label the covariates with informative names.

-"Training vs Usual","Age (year)","Male vs Female","Black vs White",
+"Training vs Usual", "Age (year)", "Male vs Female", "Black vs White",

-"Other vs White", "BMI","LVEF","Hypertension","COPD","Diabetes",
+"Other vs White", "BMI", "LVEF", "Hypertension", "COPD", "Diabetes",

-"ACE Inhibitor","Beta Blocker", "Smoker"
+"ACE Inhibitor", "Beta Blocker", "Smoker"

 )

-p <- ncol(non_ischemic)-3
+p <- ncol(non_ischemic) - 3

-ID <- non_ischemic[,"ID"]
+ID <- non_ischemic[, "ID"]

-time <- non_ischemic[,"time"] / 30.5 # days to months
+time <- non_ischemic[, "time"] / 30.5 # convert days to months

-status <- non_ischemic[,"status"]
+status <- non_ischemic[, "status"]

-# pass the parameters into the function
+# pass parameters into the function

 obj <- pwreg(ID, time, status, Z)